Shap: Attractions

 Before the M6 opened, Shap Fell used to be notorious for the difficult and dangerous stretch of A6 for drivers, and it includes a well-known section of the West Coast Main Line.
 It has a 1:75 gradient for trains heading north, and in the days of steam locomotives banking engines from Tebay were often used to assist trains.
 It has been popular with railway photographers and there have been many pictures published taken in the area, most notably at Scout Green which lies on the southern approach to the hill.

 Shap Fell is known for Shap granite, a pink rock rich in orthoclase, quartz and biotite; Shap Pink Quarry takes its name from this.

-Shap Abbey is nearby in the secluded valley of the river Lowther.
-Now impressive ruins dating from 1199, the Abbey was one of the last abbeys to be dissolved by Henry VIII in 1540.
+Shap Abbey is located about 1 mile due west of the village, in the secluded valley of the River Lowther.
+It was originally built in 1199 by canons of the Premonstratensian Order, who obtained the land from Thomas, a local baron.
+The Abbey was one of the last abbeys to be dissolved by Henry VIII in 1540.

 Shap Wells has a mineral spa located in the grounds of the Shap Wells hotel which was used in World War II as a prisoner of war camp.

 In literature

-A scene in Robert Neill's historical novel Crown and Mitre is laid in Shap.
-In 1659 the book's protagonist Hal Burnaby, a young Royalist, rides through the village on a clandestine mission connected with the restoration of King Charles II.

-Shap also appears in Anthony Trollope's novel Can You Forgive Her? as the nearest village to Vavasor Hall, the ancestral home of the heroine Alice Vavasor.

 In M. W. Craven's novels, Shap Wells hotel is often used as a hub for the stories since one of the main characters, Washington Poe, lives nearby.

 Governance

 The civil parish of Shap (formerly Shap Urban Parish) includes the hamlet of Keld and parts of the granite works and limestone works.
 In 2001 it had a population of 1,221, increasing to 1,264 at the 2011 Census.
-The parish shares a joint parish council with Shap Rural.
+The parish shares a joint parish council with Shap Rural, which surrounds Shap parish making it an enclave of Shap Rural.
 The total population of the since abolished Shap electoral ward taken at the 2011 census was 1,394.

 Shap is in the parliamentary constituency of Westmorland and Lonsdale.

 For local government purposes the village is in Westmorland and Furness.
 Until 2023 it was in the Shap Ward of Eden District Council and the Eden Lakes Division of Cumbria County Council.